Asymptotic regularity of a generalised stochastic Halpern scheme: Quantitative asymptotic regularity for the generalized stochastic Halpern scheme

 \subsection{Asymptotic regularity relative to the mappings}

 We now move on to establishing rates of asymptotic regularity for the iterations relative to the mappings.
-For that, we will actually see a crucial dichotomy, where results based on the use of just one of the mappings $U$ or $T$ are comparatively straightforward, whereas for the general case where neither $U$ nor $T$ trivialize, we rely on a geometric argument for establishing a rate of asymptotic regularity relative to $U$ for the sequence $(y_n)$, which requires both a uniform convexity of the space $X$ along with a uniform integrability assumption on $(\norm{Uy_n-y_n})$.
-As such, before we move on to these results, we first give rates of asymptotic regularity relative to the mappings for the remaining cases, dependent on the relevant rates for $(\norm{Uy_n-y_n})$:
+For that, we will actually see a crucial dichotomy, where results based on the use of just one of the mappings $U$ or $T$ are comparatively straightforward, whereas for the general case where neither $U$ nor $T$ trivialize, we rely on a geometric argument for establishing a rate of asymptotic regularity relative to $U$ for the sequence $(y_n)$ which requires a uniform convexity assumption on the space $X$, and in the case of asymptotic regularity in mean further relies on an essential use of the uniform integrability of $(\norm{Uy_n-y_n})$ (which for example immediately derives from the assumption \eqref{asHyp}, as also discussed in detail later).
+As such, before we move on to these results, we first give rates of asymptotic regularity relative to the mappings for the remaining cases, dependent on the relevant rates for $(\norm{Uy_n-y_n})$.
+As all proofs outside this geometric construction are rather routine, they are deferred to the appendix.

 \begin{theorem} Assume that $\EE[\norm{Uy_n-y_n}]\to 0$ with rate $\varphi$, and $\EE[\norm{\xi_n}],\EE[\norm{\delta_n}],\alpha_n\to 0$ with rates $\rho_1$ -- $\rho_3$, respectively.
 Assume further that $\EE[\norm{x_{n+1}-x_n}]\to 0$ with a rate $\varphi_0$.
 Then \begin{enumerate}[(a)] \item $\EE[\norm{x_n-y_n}]\to 0$ with rate